Vermont Reads Wonder program gets underway

 July 5 through August - Read Aloud with The Wilder Memorial Library at the Weston Rec.
 Kerri MacLaury will read "Wonder" until its completion from 2:30-3:30 p.m.
 For more information, go to the library's website at firstname.lastname@example.org.

 July 7 - Aug.
 15 - Sign a Kindness Pledge at the South Londonderry Free Library.
 Stop by the library for a copy of "Wonder" and an opportunity to sign a kindness pledge.
 Ongoing Expressions in Kindness - people are encouraged to draw or write about an act of kindness that was done for them or that they performed for someone else.
+The writing or drawing should be dropped off at Neighborhood Connections to be part of a traveling exhibit around area communities.

 Aug.
 15 - Opening Reception for Expressions in Kindness.
 The first stop for the traveling exhibition will be at Neighborhood Connections.
 Ice cream will be served from 6-8 p.m.